eai04191/bepinex_docs/api/index.md

 Contains internals of BepInEx plugin loader.
 Allows access to other loaded plugins.

-### @BepInEx.Harmony

-Special extensions to Harmony to allow patching without writing special patcher classes.
-See ["How to use HarmonyWrapper"](<xref:harmony_wrapper>) for more information.

 ### @BepInEx.Logging

 All classes related to logging in BepInEx.